nasa/fprime/docs/UsersGuide/dev/xml-specification.md

 from the file `SwitchStateEnumAi.xml` and (2) uses the named type `SwitchState` as the type of member `state`.

-As another example, if you import the definition of a component *C*, then you can use the type `SwitchState` in the telemetry dictionary for *C*.
+As another example, if you import the file `SwitchStateEnumAi.xml` into the definition of a component *C*, then you can use the type `SwitchState` in the telemetry dictionary for *C*.
 When a value of type `SwitchState` is emitted as telemetry, the GDS will display it symbolically as `OFF` or `ON`.